 Mental health becomes even more important as we age.
 Challenges that are more prevalent in aging adults are often the result of isolation, loneliness, and perceived loss of purpose.
 This can lead to an increased likelihood of depression, substance abuse, anxiety, and conditions like dementia remaining undiagnosed.

 Much of this can be minimized through proactive efforts.
-Supportive measures, such as confiding in a friend, checking in with our family doctor, joining a support group, or seeking out counselling, can make all the difference.
+Supportive measures, such as confiding in a friend, checking in with our family doctor, joining a support group, or seeking out counseling, can make all the difference.

-Having one or more close friends, social activities, and cognitive stimulation, are vital to our quality of life, especially when shifting away from working life.
+Having one or more close friends, social activities, and cognitive stimulation are vital to our quality of life, especially when shifting away from working life.
 Ensuring this area is active helps to fill our days and nurture our sense of well-being.
 Having a pet can also be a great way to feel connected, plus the responsibility can provide a sense of purpose.

 Health Canada says every week, adults 65 and older need these types of activities: